OpenFreeEnergy/openfe/docs/guide/cli/cli_yaml.rst

-Customising CLI planning with yaml settings
+Customising CLI planning with YAML settings
 ===========================================

-The planning commands in the CLI can be made more powerful by supplying yaml-formatted files to customise the planning algorithms.
+The planning commands in the CLI can be made more powerful by supplying YAML-formatted files to customise the planning algorithms.

 This settings file has a series of sections for customising the different algorithms.
 For example, the settings file which re-specifies the default behaviour would look like ::